britneydang/HandsonProject_MasteringSSIS/README.md

-# Learning: Mastering SSIS
+# Hands on Project 3: Mastering SSIS
-Description: Build several (SQL Server Integration Services) SSIS Packages from scratch.
+Project description: This project will be about building several (SQL Server Integration Services) SSIS Packages from scratch.
 AdventureWorks2019 data will be used.

 Required installation:
 - SQL Server Management Studio